Website Migration SEO: How to Protect Your Rankings

 Search Console Updates

-Add and verify your new domain or property in Google Search Console (and the old one if not done).
+Add and verify the new domain or property in Google Search Console, and the old one if it is not already there.
 Submit the new XML sitemap.
-Monitor coverage and indexation reports for anomalies—like a surge in “excluded” pages or blocked resources.
-Use the “Change of Address” tool if you moved domains entirely.
+Watch the coverage and indexation reports for anomalies such as a spike in excluded pages or blocked resources.
+If you moved domains entirely, use the Change of Address tool.
+Reprocessing speed varies, and getting the technical foundations right is something the website development team builds into a project from the start rather than retrofitting after a successful website migration.

 Analytics Tracking